ShemaHakidu/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty: deletes the files betty rm -r /tmp/my_first_directory: deletes this directory and all its files cd -: Go to previous directory
+rm /tmp/my_first_directory/betty: deletes the files betty rm -r /tmp/my_first_directory: deletes this directory and all its files cd -: Go to previous directory ls -la && cd .. && ls -la && cd /boot && ls -la: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.